Skip Navigation

 — Debra J., Homeowner

-On the main level, the solution removed a masonry wall that once separated the original house and a later addition, an unused fireplace, and an awkward set of basement stairs to integrate living, dining, and kitchen.
+On the main level, a masonry wall that once separated the original house and a later addition, an unused fireplace, and an awkward set of basement stairs were removed to integrate the living, dining, and kitchen spaces.
 Restoring interior walls back to their original structure also uncovered and captured wasted space, allowing for a new Poggenpohl kitchen system and professional-grade appliances.
-The first floor’s grand metal staircase was extended by Bill Curran Design to reach the basement’s new fitness and office spaces where a new full bath was added.
+The first floor’s grand metal staircase was extended by Bill Curran Design to reach the basement’s new fitness and office spaces, where a new full bath was added.

 On the second floor, new translucent bedroom doors and glass partition windows transfer light from the skylit stair into the redesigned primary suite.
 Reimagining a walk-in closet as a walk-through dressing closet makes the suite feel visually larger while adding functionality.
 A coffee station, desk/vanity, and custom built-in cabinetry lend a sophisticated feel.
 The new primary bath contains a concealed laundry as well as a generous spa shower, soaking tub, and dual vanity.